 These are the sauces that I have recently used in all my Asian dishes.
 The combination of these flavors make your dish taste oriental and makes your kitchen smell like a Chinese restaurant.
-I add about equal parts of each to beef, pork, or chicken, it doesn’t matter.
+I add about 1 tbsp of soy sauce and equal parts of the rest (1-2 tsp) to beef, pork, or chicken, it doesn’t matter.
 I have no brand preference.
-Shown are sesame oil, soy sauce (I always prefer low sodium soy sauce), Worcestershire sauce, Hoisin sauce (an Asian BBQ sauce), and rice vinegar.
+Shown are sesame oil, soy sauce (I prefer low sodium), Worcestershire (not very Asian but I like the smokiness), Hoisin (an Asian BBQ sauce), and rice vinegar.

 One of the next essentials is either rice or noodles.
 Or both.